Waterloo residents angry after basements fill with filth

-WATERLOO – Waterloo residents are demanding compensation after heavy rains caused by tinkering with the sewer system flooded their basements with sewage twice in June.
+WATERLOO – Waterloo residents are demanding compensation after heavy rains and tinkering with the sewer system flooded their basements with sewage twice in June.

 “To say we are in a state of desperation is an understatement, and we are hoping and praying that somehow our city comes through for us in our time of need,” said Lyndi Coburn.
 She recounted how up to 3 feet of sewer water overtook the finished basement of her West Third Street home.